EchoLeague/Echo-League-Rules/RULES.md

 4. Remakes will be done as All Pick games with the same hero selections.
 If you have not completed the draft, the game will be restarted and the picks/bans will be copied exactly to the same point.
 5. Only official lobbies from the tournament’s ticket will be accepted for official results.
     1. If tickets, lobby-bots, or admins are unavailable at time of game start, players can create an unticketed lobby and provide proof as listed in IV.3
+    2. Lobby bots are only to be used for offical EchoLeague tournament games.
+Abuse of lobby bots can result in being banned from league at admin discretion.
+Any lobby bot issues should be reported to admins immediately
 6. Teams who are late for their scheduled games are liable to the following punishment:
     1. Ten (10) minutes - Loss of all reserve draft time
     2. Fifteen (15) minutes - Team must forfeit the first game of the series.